dopeboy/curriculum-2.0/units/7-conditional/lessons/1-conditional/README.md

 {
   console.log("1 equals 1!");
 }

-else
-{
-  console.log("1 does not equal 1!");
-}
 ```

 Let's break this down line-by-line.
 On the first line, we check for equality by using the ``==`` **comparison operator**.
 This operator checks if the left side is equal to the right side.
 Because 1 is equal to 1, this condition is true.
 Therefore, the body of the `if` statement is executed.
-Because the condition in the `if` statement is true, the body of the `else` statement is never executed.

 Thus, we see the following printed: